MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/sdn-express.md

 > Applies to Azure Stack HCI, version 20H2

 In this topic, you deploy an end-to-end Software Defined Network (SDN) infrastructure using SDN Express PowerShell scripts.
-The infrastructure may include a highly available (HA) network controller (NC), a highly available Software Load Balancer (SLB), a highly available gateway (GW).
+The infrastructure may include a highly available (HA) Network Controller (NC), a highly available Software Load Balancer (SLB), and a highly available Gateway (GW).
 The scripts support a phased deployment, where you can deploy just the Network Controller component to achieve a core set of functionality with minimal network requirements.

 You can also deploy an SDN infrastructure using System Center Virtual Machine Manager (VMM).
 For more information, see [Manage SDN resources in the VMM fabric](/system-center/vmm/network-sdn).

 ## Before you begin

-Before you begin SDN deployment, plan out and configure your physical and host network infrastructure.
+Before you begin an SDN deployment, plan out and configure your physical and host network infrastructure.
 Reference the following articles:

 - [Physical network requirements](../concepts/physical-network-requirements.md)
 - [Host network requirements](../concepts/host-network-requirements.md)